 Although phonological awareness and decoding-both of which assume accurate speech perception-are viewed as causal factors in RD, there are still studies showing that speech perception deficits do not seem to be involved.
 However few studies (if any) specifically map out the early phonetic encoding abilities of children with reading difficulties.
-Hence, in the present study, the following questions were addressed:
+Hence, in this study, the following questions were addressed:

 - 1. Without access to visual (i.e., letter) and contextual (i.e., word) information, do children with RD show a phonetic encoding deficit? - 2.
 If so, what type of task is most effective in diagnosing RD?
 What task is most informative about RD regarding perception of specific speech sounds? - 3.
 Do RD and TD children have common or unique phonetic perception patterns (i.e., do they have similar or dissimilar patterns of speech sound confusions)?
 Alternatively are they idiosyncratic?
 If so, to what extent?
-Are they consistent, and if so, to what extent?

 Two experimental tasks were used to address these questions: (1) the Syllable Confusion Oddball (SCO) task, which involves speech sound discrimination, and (2) the Nonsense Syllable Confusion Matrix (NSCM) task, which involves speech sound identification, reported orally.
 This report mainly details the results of the SCO task, but with supplementary data from the NSCM task briefly presented to illustrate key differences between RD and RC children.
-These two tasks were designed based on modern (computer) extensions of Harvey Fletcher's and George A. Miller's experimental designs, as discussed in (Allen, 2005), using Matlab[©].